 - Color: Black

 - Gender: Male

 - Cats: Ignored when tested

 - Obedience: Not necessary

 Because we are all volunteers, Illinois Doberman Rescue Plus only considers approved applicants to meet our orphans in our foster homes.
 Please read our eligibility requirements and apply on our website: www.ildoberescue.com/adopt.
 After application is submitted, additional inquiries can email email@example.com

-Dax is a special needs guy who has been in an amazing medical foster home since April, and his incredible foster mom has been working with some pretty difficult medical issues that are all cleared up now.
+Dax is a special guy who has been in an amazing foster home since April, and his incredible foster mom has been working with some pretty difficult medical issues that are all cleared up now.
 He’s about 8 years old, and he came to us from a man who had to move into a trailer, which had no room for Dax.
 When we were asked to take him, we were sent a shocking photo of what looked like a football coming out of his behind and told he had trouble going to the bathroom.
 It wasn’t clear whether this would be something we could help him with or whether it was kinder to let him go to the bridge since his bowels didn’t have control holding or going, but we had to give him a chance.
 After 3 different vets worked hard for 3 months to make him better, a 4th specialist immediately recognized a bilateral hernia and admitted him to surgery.
 Dax is all healed up now and is ready to get on with his life in a forever home!
 Since the surgery, he has had zero issues with going or having control, so his surgery and recovery was a complete success!
 We are accepting donations for $5,000 in vet bills to save him, but his adopters should not worry about future expensive complications to this.

 The biographical information provided is correct to the best of our knowledge while the animal is in our care or includes what may have been provided by a previous owner.
 We strive to be honest and accurate, but animals can change their personalities and behavior when they settle into a new home.
 IDR+ makes no guarantees based on the information we observe and provide.